Homemade Whipped Cream

 Yes.
 This homemade whipped cream can replace Cool Whip (store-bought frozen whipped topping) in recipes.
 Use the same amount.

-The amount of heavy cream you use doubles in volume as you whip it.
+Heavy cream roughly doubles in volume as you whip it.
 So if you need 2 cups of whipped cream, use 1 cup of heavy cream.
 (Plus the sugar to sweeten, and vanilla extract.)

 What Is the Difference Between Heavy Cream and Whipping Cream?